jahnf/Projecteur/README.md

   * Zoom (magnifier) functionality.
 * Multiple screen support
 * Support of devices besides the Logitech Spotlight (see [Device Support](#device-support))
+* Button mapping:
-* Button mapping: Map any button on the device to (almost) any keyboard combination.
+  * Map any button on the device to (almost) any keyboard combination.
+  * Switch between (cycle through) custom spotlight presets.

 ### Screenshots